What do Faro and Cluj have in common?

 Faro is located in south-western Europe and Cluj-Napoca in south-eastern Europe.
 Cluj-Napoca is one of the largest cities in Romania and, like Faro, it has an identity marked by historical heritage, multiculturalism and the natural beauty of its landscapes.
 The Artiști Împreună (Artists Together) movement started by the Cluj-Napoca Cultural Centre and the Romanian Health Observatory, with the support of the Banca Transylvania banking institution inspired the project “The Role of Art in Times of Crisis”. |

-During the state of emergency declared as a consequence of the Covid-19 pandemic, we challenged artists from all over the Algarve to create pieces of art that both inform and raise awareness among the general public of the importance of following and complying with the recommendations put forward by health authorities for the common good.
+During the Covid-19 pandemic, we challenged artists from all over the Algarve to develop art projects.
+These had to inform and raise awareness among the general public to comply with the recommendations of the health authorities.

-#HEROESIn the midst of this emergency, we need to protect the most vulnerable and thank those on the front line.
+#HEROESIn this emergency we must protect the most vulnerable and thank those who are on the front line: the heroes.

 “The Role of Art in Times of Crisis”